patsteph/beginnings/README.md

   [Mac Installation]
   Step 1.
 Install [Xcode](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12) on your Mac.
 Once it is installed move on to step 1a.
     Step 1a.
+Open Terminal and type the following:
+    ``` xcode-select --install ```
-Open Terminal and type the following. ''' xcode-select --install ''' Step 2.
-Click [HERE](https://treehouse.github.io/installation-guides/mac/homebrew) to insstall homebrew on your Mac.
+  Step 2.
+Run the following command to install Homebrew on your Mac.
+    ``` $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)" ```
   Step 3.
+Now we need to update the stock Python on the Mac from 2.x to 3.7.
+Let's run this in terminal to update Python.
+    ``` brew install python ```
+  Step 4.
+Now we are getting somewhere.
+BTW PIP should have been installed with Homebrew but we can uupdate it with the following command from terminal.
+    ``` python -m pip install -U pip ```

+  We should have all the software we need to get started.
+Now we are going to move onto Challenge 1.

+  ## <a name="Challenge-1"><a/>Challenge 1